-If you pay attention to news about workers’ compensation claims, it’s usually a lot of information about how it hurts employers or about how employers need to work harder to save money.
+If you pay attention to news about workers’ compensation claims, it’s usually a lot of information about workers’ comp problems and how it hurts employers or about how employers need to work harder to save money.
 But what about employees?

 Workers’ comp is supposed to protect you if you’re injured or become ill in a work-related incident.
 You should get paid any lost income and have your medical expenses covered.
 In the name of saving money, it doesn’t always go as smoothly as it should.

-Here are four common problems employees may face once you file a workers’ compensation claim.
+Here are four common problems with workers’ compensation employees may face once they file a workers’ compensation claim.

-You may be told that your injury isn’t covered because you didn’t file a workers’ comp claim in time.
+One of the most common problems with workers’ compensation is you may be told that your injury isn’t covered because you didn’t file a workers’ comp claim in time.
+Untimely filing is a common loophole that companies use to avoid providing an employee with workers’ comp.
 Typically you have 30 days to make a claim, but it’s always best to notify your employer as soon as possible.
 If you notify them verbally, always follow it up in writing.

 Confusion About Treatment and Doctor Visits

-Most workers don’t know that only specific doctors can help them during a workers’ comp claim.
+Another one of the biggest problems with worker’s compensation that most workers’ don’t know is that only specific doctors can help them during a workers’ comp claim.
 In most cases, you’re given the option of picking someone from a panel of physicians approved by the workers’ compensation company.
-Your personal doctor will likely not be on that list.
+Your doctor will likely not be on that list.
 You can go to your doctor, but workers’ comp won’t cover the cost.

 Here are some other things to be aware of:

-- Don’t exaggerate your injuries to make it seem worse than it is.
+- Don’t exaggerate your injuries to make them seem worse than they are.
 If you get caught, your entire claim could be denied.

 - Follow the treatment plan to the letter.
 This includes going to all appointments.
 If not, the workers’ comp claim administrator might decide you’re not trying or that the injury is fake.